 A place-based approach recognises that people and places are inter-related and that the places where people spend their time play an important role in shaping their health and well-being.

 Funding for community and women's health services

-Health Promotion is a funding source available to community and women's health services across Victoria to support local delivery of evidence-based prevention and health promotion initiatives.
+Health Promotion is a funding source available to community and women's health-funded organisations across Victoria to support local delivery of evidence-based prevention and health promotion initiatives.

-Over 130 community health services, small rural health services, women’s health services and statewide organisations are funded.
+Over 100 community health services, small rural health services, women’s health organisations and statewide organisations are funded.